-Without further ado, here are some of the best 2020 new cars we can expect to see in two years’ time.
+Without further ado, here are some of the best 2020 new cars we can expect to see in a year or so.

 2020 Polestar 1 and 2

 Established in 1996 as Flash Engineering and rebranded Polestar in 2005 – Volvo’s performance division has finally become a brand of its own after being purchased by the Swedes in 2015.
 Like its parent company, Polestar will emphasize on pragmatic luxury, safety, and performance, but unlike Volvo, it’ll be focusing exclusively on hybrid and electric vehicles from now on.